MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 Scaling is important for the device and gateway layer.
 To scale this layer:

 - Use gateways as units of scale.
-If your solution adds [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua) servers over time, use more edge gateways to ingest data from those servers.
+If your solution adds IoT devices or assets (for example [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua) servers) over time, use more edge gateways to ingest data from those servers.

 - Conduct a scale assessment for all upstream layers, including cloud gateways and cloud services.
 For more information about using multiple IoT hubs as scale units for an IoT solution, see [Tutorial: Provision devices across load-balanced IoT hubs](/azure/iot-dps/tutorial-provision-multiple-hubs).